Ombudsman to the Crime Lab

 The Role of the Ombudsman

 The Ombudsman has the responsibility to address external and internal concerns regarding Crime Lab policies and procedures as well as actions by Crime Lab employees.
-These issues may concern systemic practices and the training of employees.
-Additionally, the Ombudsman will assist the agency to voluntarily resolve complaints and mediate conflicts concerning specific situations that require immediate attention.
+These issues include systemic practices and the training of employees.
+Additionally, the Ombudsman assists the agency in voluntarily resolving complaints and mediating conflicts.

-The Ombudsman provides the Attorney General with feedback on issues that surface and may make recommendations about changes to Crime Lab operations and decisions.
+The Ombudsman provides the Attorney General with feedback on issues that surface and may recommend changes to Crime Lab operations and decisions.

 Responsibilities of the Ombudsman

-Serving as a liaison to and mediating conflicts with all sectors of the legal field, including prosecutors, defense attorneys, and judges
+- Serve as a liaison and conflict mediator for all sectors of the legal field, including prosecutors, defense attorneys, and judges

-Planning meetings and conferences to improve relations between the Crime Lab, law enforcement and members of the justice system.
+- Plan meetings and conferences to improve relations among the Crime Lab, law enforcement and members of the justice system.

 Limitations of the Ombudsman

-Cannot provide compensation for believed grievances by the Crime Lab
+- Cannot provide compensation for alleged grievances by the Crime Lab

 All issues brought to the attention of Office of the Ombudsman will be explored in a confidential and informal manner.
 To provide confidentiality, complaints or issues raised by employees or citizens can be submitted anonymously.
 Written information is subject to the Public Records Act.